 There are large and more complicated nails guns which are used in the construction industry for use when nailing into metal and concrete.
 These Nail Guns normally use the (powder-actuated) individual explosive charge (much like a bullet) method of fixing a nail as so much force is required.
 These charges come colour coded in order of strength, and should only be used by an experienced or qualified operator.

-Most common compressed air nail guns come with a built in clip loading device which allows you to use a strip of pre-joined nails for speed and ease.
+Most common compressed air and electric nail guns come with a built in clip loading device which allows you to use a strip of pre-joined nails for speed and ease.
 These nails come in different lengths and gauge (thickness) for different uses and strength of fixing.

-You will also need lengths of pneumatic hose so that you can work in your work area which may be a small distance from your compressor unit.
+For compressed air nail guns, you will also need lengths of pneumatic hose so that you can work in your work area which may be a small distance from your compressor unit.
 These items can be found in the ‘top tools’ section to the right of the page.

 Most nail, brad or pin fixings come with heads which will need filling on finer works.
 Some suppliers do offer headless fixings which will not need filling before decorating.

 How to Use a Nail Gun

 Nail Guns have become common use now mainly because of their ease of use and speed, that the old hammer is hardly seen now on more commercial construction sites (technology moves on).

 Most Nail Guns need to be in contact with the object they are fixing to engage the trigger action before firing the nail.
 This is more a safety procedure than anything else (these are very dangerous tools).